cburgmer/csscritic/README.md

 - Currently works in Firefox and Chrome only.
 - [Same-origin restrictions](https://developer.mozilla.org/en-US/docs/Same_origin_policy_for_JavaScript) apply when sourcing files.
 All files referenced need to be inside the same directory as the `RegressionRunner.html` or in ones below.
-- Because of the way the HTML is rendered to the canvas inside the browser form inputs and certain more esoteric pages might fail to render correctly.
-Do file an issue if you see something odd.
+- Because of the way the HTML is rendered internally certain limitations apply, see [the documentation of the render backend](https://github.com/cburgmer/rasterizeHTML.js/wiki/Limitations).

 For more information see the [FAQ](https://github.com/cburgmer/csscritic/wiki/FAQ) and [API](https://github.com/cburgmer/csscritic/wiki/API).